 The amount of helping and giving broke Louisville’s own record of 107,000 volunteers and acts of compassion set last year in April.
 Mayor Greg Fischer, who visited and participated in many of the volunteer efforts, was impressed with the response.

 “At every project, I saw incredible energy and teamwork by people of all ages from every part of the community who often were coming together to help people they didn’t even know,” Fischer said.
 “It told the real story of Louisville, a shining example of how good and positive this community can be.”

 The numbers for Give A Day week included more than 57,000 JCPS students and teachers – often entire schools and classes – who were involved in service projects ranging from writing letters to troops overseas to packaging meals for the hungry to helping build a Habitat for Humanity house.
 More than 10, 500 Brightside volunteers cleaned neighborhoods, parks and schools.

 Fischer said he’s already hearing from citizens, organizations and companies making plans for the 2015 Give A Day event.
-It will be held the week leading up to Thunder Over Louisville, April 11-19 – helping launch the 2015 Kentucky Derby Festival.
+It will be held the week of Thunder Over Louisville in April.

 “Two of the Kentucky Derby Festival’s largest events happened during this year’s Give A Day week,” said Mike Berry, KDF president and CEO.
 “Both Thunder Over Louisville and the Marathon/miniMarathon were a huge success thanks to the more than 2,700 volunteers who put in over 14,000 hours of volunteer service.
 We appreciate their support and know we couldn’t put on our events without them.”